 A gun trust is a step that gun owners should consider for family members and even close friends, especially at a time when many gun owners are concerned about what they perceive as the increasingly aggressive enforcement of gun laws.
 A gun trust can also function as an estate plan for your firearms, and it is the only legal way to convey property after your death that avoids a public court record.

 Constructive possession is an evolving legal principle in California and in every other state.
-Anyone arrested and accused of the illegal constructive possession of any drugs or firearms immediately needs to seek the advice of a criminal defense attorney who can defend your rights and explain how the principle of constructive possession may apply in your own particular criminal case.
+Anyone arrested and accused of the illegal constructive possession of any drugs or firearms immediately needs to seek the advice of a Los Angeles drug crimes attorney who can defend your rights and explain how the principle of constructive possession may apply in your own particular criminal case.